 About one-third of medicines sold to consumers go unused.
 The accumulation of leftover medicines in our homes can unintentionally contribute to substance misuse, accidental poisonings, and environmental pollution.
 Did you know that:

 The Skagit County Board of Health passed Skagit County Code (SCC) 12.2, Secure Medicine Return ordinance, in February of 2018.
 This ordinance requires pharmaceutical producers to pay for the collection and disposal of leftover medications.
-The company selected to operate the Secure Medicine Return program in Skagit County is MED-Project.
+In 2020, WA State implemented a statewide Secure Medicine Return program.
+Current state-approved program operators are MED-Project and Inmar.

 Through the Secure Medicine Return program, all Skagit County residents can safely dispose of leftover medicines for free in three secure and convenient ways.
 No ID, forms or interactions are required.

 Medication drop-boxes can be found at several Drug Enforcement Administration (DEA)-authorized pharmacies, hospitals with an in-house pharmacy, or law enforcement agencies throughout Skagit County.
 Medications can be disposed of via drop-box anytime during the operating hours of the host site.
-Find the nearest drop-box site and their hours of operations.
+Find the nearest drop-box site and their hours of operation at Med-Project or Safe Medicine Drop.

 Several municipal buildings (e.g., libraries, town/city halls, fire departments and more) throughout Skagit County have volunteered to offer mail-back distribution services.
 All host sites are stocked with either standard envelopes, inhaler boxes, auto-injector/sharps boxes, or a combination of the three.
 Mail-back materials are pre-paid, pre-addressed and can be picked up anytime during the operating hours of the host site.
-Find the nearest mail-back distribution site and their hours of operation.
+Find the nearest drop-box site and their hours of operation at Med-Project or Safe Medicine Drop.
 If your preferred location does not have the desired materials, place an order with MED-Project here, or contact Public Health at 360-416-1500.

 |Anacortes Police Department||1218 24th St., Anacortes, WA 98221|